Become a Plant Conservation Volunteer with the

 • Ability to collect and organize scientific data and filing field forms in a timely manner.

-• Some computer proficiency is required for communication and submitting field forms.
+• Computer proficiency is required for communication and submitting field forms.

 • The physical ability to hike in uneven terrain and varying weather conditions.